newmaldenite/vonage-app/README.md

 # 🔐 Next-Gen Secure Access Management Platform

-In a world where security and user experience are key, businesses are moving away from passwords toward more secure and seamless authentication methods.
+We are very grateful to have been given the chance to participate in this hackathon.
+It was a great learning expereince and through it we have learnt more about authentication and ways of authorzing at an advanced level- thank you!

-This project is a **Next-Gen Secure Access Management Platform** designed to provide robust user authentication, fraud detection, and secure access management tools.
+The brief was to create a **Next-Gen Secure Access Management Platform** designed to provide robust user authentication, fraud detection, and secure access management tools.
+Security and user experiences were aslo key, with businesses are moving away from passwords toward more secure and seamless authentication methods.

 ---